aragon/aragon-cli/docs/Intro.md

 The following must be installed prior to installation:

 - Node + npm
-  - Version of Node must be [the latest LTS version, available to download here](https://nodejs.org/en/).
+  - Version of Node we recommend to be [the latest LTS version, available to download here](https://nodejs.org/en/).
   - After downloading and unpacking, you must add the /bin folder to you $PATH.

+For Linux:
 - git
   - Install this using the command `sudo apt install git`
 - python
   - Install this using the command `sudo apt install python`

+For Mac:
+- git
+  - Install this using the [official installer](http://sourceforge.net/projects/git-osx-installer/).
+We recommend using the package manager [Homebrew](https://brew.sh), in this case use the command `brew install git`.

+Note: Python comes pre-installed on Mac.

 ### Install aragonCLI